Fibromyalgia vs. MS – What is the Difference?

 What is Multiple Sclerosis?

 Multiple sclerosis (MS) is an autoimmune disorder.
-In autoimmune disorders, the immune system cannot recognize the body’s own tissues and behaves as if they were a potential threat.
+In autoimmune disorders, the immune system cannot recognize the body’s tissues and behaves as if they were a potential threat.
 The immune system attacks these tissues, trying to remove them and causing symptoms in the process.

-What Are the Symptoms of MS?
+What are the Symptoms of MS?

 In MS, the immune system attacks the central nervous system.
 It damages the myelin sheath, which surrounds some nerve cells and helps them to transmit their signals.
 This leads to scars which are known as lesions or plaques and can eventually affect the nerve fibers themselves.
 This causes a wide variety of symptoms including:

-• Visual disturbances including double vision, loss of vision and color blindness
+- Visual disturbances including double vision, loss of vision and color blindness.

-• Numbness, tingling, weakness or tremors
+- Numbness, tingling, weakness or tremors.

-• Pain and stiffness
+- Pain and stiffness.

-• Reduced mobility and coordination
+- Reduced mobility and coordination.

-• Reduced ability to concentrate
+- Reduced ability to concentrate.

-• Impaired short-term memory
+- Impaired short-term memory.

-• Bowel or bladder problems
+- Bowel or bladder problems.

-• Difficulty swallowing or speaking
+- Difficulty swallowing or speaking.

-• Depression and anxiety
+- Depression and anxiety.

 The symptoms of MS vary greatly from person to person depending on which part of the nervous system is being affected.
 The symptoms can also change over time.
-MS can either follow a pattern of relapse and remission (in which symptom-free periods alternate with flare-ups), or get progressively worse over time.
+MS can either follow a pattern of relapse and remission (in which symptom-free periods alternate with flare-ups) or get progressively worse over time.

 What Causes MS?

 Like fibromyalgia, it is unclear exactly what causes MS. It is thought that there may be both genetic and environmental factors.
-MS is more common in women than in men and is also more common in countries which are further away from the equator.
+MS is more common in women than in men and is also more common in countries that are further away from the equator.

 Although MS is not fatal, it does have a serious impact on the sufferer’s quality of life.
 People with MS may need extra help to carry out daily activities, especially as the disease progresses.

 There is no known cure for MS, and treatment is focused on reducing symptoms and keeping relapses at bay.
-As well as medication, therapies such as CBT, physiotherapy, speech and language therapy may all help.
+As well as medication, therapies such as CBT, physiotherapy, and speech and language therapy may all help.

 The Difference between Fibromyalgia and Multiple Sclerosis